 We believe cultivating resilience is not about “fixing” people or getting them to “bounce back” to where they were before.
 Who wants that?
 Resilience is a journey rather than a destination.

 For most people, teams and organisations, resilience is about building forward momentum, strong relationships and enabling happier, more engaged and resilient people.
 It provides people clarity of purpose, a sense of meaning and a clear direction in terms of goals, priorities, wellbeing and success.

 Our skill-based approach uses an overarching mental, emotional and step-by-step, modular process that unlocks the capacity for resilience and confidently builds energy for change.

 Resilient people do not dismiss or suppress their emotions in response to adversity.
 They understand how their beliefs and thoughts connect directly to their feelings and accept those feelings.
-We would say that you can’t choose your feelings, but you can choose what you think and how you act despite those feelings.
+We would say that you can’t choose your feelings, but you can choose what you think and act despite those feelings.